-Optional: Add or Edit Order Tasks
+Optional: Add or Edit an Order Task

 Choose a task name from the customizable drop-down list, and optionally assign the task to a specific user.
 (All tasks must have a task name, a user, or both.)
-Your practice can customize which users may be assigned tasks in the User Administration tool.

 Tasks are optional.
 Your practice can use them to indicate that a nurse should collect a specimen, a physician should review results, or a staff member should prepare a handout.
 However, labs with discrete test results have a built-in Lab Order task that appears on the Visit Tasks queue automatically.
 Your office may decide it doesn’t need an additional task to know that labs are complete.